alberto-moreno-sa/linio-standards/standards/commit-standard.md

 A branch SHOULD NOT be merged unless all tests pass.
 If a test fails, but falls out of the scope of the branch, it should be discussed with the team lead as to whether or not to fix it inside the current branch.

 ## How do I merge?
 You SHOULD submit a pull request if you are at the stage where your code is completed, you have reviewed it yourself, and all tests pass.
+If you do need to have an open discussion about something in progress, you MUST prefix the pull request with `[WIP]`.

+You MUST put the issue prefix in the pull request title though (e.g. `[PROJ-1234] Added cart items to customer session.`)

 ## Prefix Reference
 - [WIP] - Work in Progress (e.g. `[WIP] Added delete action to UserController.`)